-Considering the risks mentioned above, it has become imperative to look for ways to download torrents securely from those threat actors.
+Considering the risks mentioned above, looking for ways to download torrents securely from those threat actors has become imperative.
 The following are some of the best tips you should practice to ensure safety while torrenting.
 So, here you go:

 Use a VPN